christinaa/rpi-open-firmware/README.md

  * **David Given** for his initial LLVM project which I used as the base for my LLVM toolchain before moving to GCC.
  * **phire** for reviewing my code.
  * **Broadcom** for their header release.
+ * **alyssa** for her contributions to the firmware especially in areas of Linux bringup and early ARM side initialization, as well as fixing mailbox support.
  * Various other people not mentioned here.